 As we can see in the screenshot above, the content tab of the Sitemap widget gives us the option to display the links on our site as per our requirements.

 Next, we have to choose the Source of Taxonomy.
-Since I wanted to show all my products in the Sitemap, I have chosen Source as “Products”.
+Since I wanted to show all my products on the Sitemap, I have chosen Source as “Products.”
 You can choose any source from the list.

 Finally, you can order the Taxonomy in Ascending or Descending order.
 You can order the Taxonomy by Date, Title, Menu Order, or Random by using the “Order By” option of the Sitemap widget.

-Here, “Product Categories” have a hierarchy of category and subcategory, so you can use this option to display the categories in Hierarchical order.
+Here, “Product Categories” have a hierarchy of categories and subcategories, so you can use this option to display the categories in Hierarchical order.
 You can also choose the depth of the Hierarchy that you want to display in your Sitemap.

 Some other options in the Content tab of the PowerPack Elementor’s Content tab are: